Jatinverma9728/one-place/README.md

-Your website is a comprehensive service marketplace designed to connect customers with trusted professionals for a wide range of home services.
-Inspired by the concept of Urban Company, it acts as a one-stop solution for users seeking high-quality services such as beauty and wellness, home repairs, cleaning, and more.
+One Place is a comprehensive service marketplace designed to connect customers with trusted professionals for a wide range of home services.
+It is a one-stop solution for users seeking high-quality services such as beauty and wellness, home repairs, cleaning, and more.
 With a user-friendly interface and seamless booking system, customers can easily browse, select, and book services from verified professionals.

 Core Features: